o1-labs/proof-systems/book/src/pickles/accumulation.md

 $$

 Except with negligible probability.

-In other words: we have reduced membership of $\relation$ to membership of $\relation'$ using interaction between the parties: the reduction may be probabilistic.
+In other words: we have reduced membership of $\relation$ to membership of $\relation'$ using interaction between the parties: unlike a classical Karp-Levin reduction the soundness/completeness may rely on random coins and multiple rounds.
 Foreshadowing here is a diagram/overview of the reductions (the relations will be described as we go) used in Pickles: